Training FAQ

 A: No, you would be self-employed.
 As an Agnostic Scotland Life Celebrant, you would work under our branding, benefitting from our ongoing training and development opportunities, contributing to our evolution as an organisation, and having a network of support (including cover celebrants for your ceremonies).
 As part of your membership you would be expected to pay a small monthly fee to Agnostic Scotland.

-Q: Will I be able to conduct legal weddings as an Agnostic Scotland Life Celebrant?
+Q: Will I be able to conduct legal marriage ceremonies as an Agnostic Scotland Life Celebrant?

-A: Agnostic Scotland is recognised by the Scottish Government as a belief body and approved by the National Records of Scotland (NRS) to conduct legal marriage ceremonies.
-It is our aim and expectation that all Life Celebrants invited to join our team, who wish to undertake wedding ceremonies, would be able to conduct legal Marriage ceremonies.
+A: Agnostic Scotland is recognised by the Scottish Government as a belief body and approved by the National Records of Scotland (NRS) to conduct legal Marriage Ceremonies and Civil Partnership Ceremonies.
+It is our aim and expectation that all Life Celebrants invited to join our team, who wish to undertake such ceremonies, would be able to conduct legal Marriage and Civil Partnership ceremonies.